SteamyWolf/reddit-user-data/README.md

-# Grab Reddit Data without the mess :rocket
+# Grab Reddit Data without the mess :rocket:
 This package includes 5 simple functions you can use to view reddit data about your favorite user or subreddit.

 ## The Methods